darikoneil/CalSciPy/docs/source/Introduction.rst

 metadata, generating protocols programmatically (I'm lazy), and aligning collected data.

 5. Finally, I wanted a flexible & extensible system for neatly organizing & timestamping data.

+I was inspired to upload my own code to solve these issues--or at least create neat package my friends and I could use to easily analyze data across various environments and computers.